When Insurance Will Cover Plastic Surgery Procedures

 If the surgery is performed solely to help restore vision, then there’s a good chance it will be covered by insurance.
 However, patients may have the option to add a cosmetic component and pay for that portion out of pocket.

-Weight Loss Surgery — Many major insurance companies provide some coverage for weight loss procedures, including gastric bypass.
+Many major insurance companies provide some coverage for weight loss procedures, including gastric bypasses.
 Proven methods such as gastric sleeves, lap gastric bands and gastric bypass are often covered, while experimental procedures are generally not.

-People who are morbidly obese and experience a high body mass index (BMI) as well as severe comorbidities (sleep apnea, heart disease, type 2 diabetes, cancer and others) stand a good chance of getting weight loss procedures covered by insurance.
+People who are morbidly obese and have a high body mass index (BMI) as well as severe comorbidities (sleep apnea, heart disease, type 2 diabetes, cancer, and others) stand a good chance of getting weight loss procedures covered by insurance.

-Excess Skin Removal — Following dramatic weight loss, many people experience excess skin that can get in the way of physical activity and cause pain and discomfort.
+Following dramatic weight loss, many people experience excess skin that can get in the way of physical activity and cause pain.
 Insurance may cover panniculectomy surgery or a tummy tuck in such cases.

 However, this is not nearly as common as coverage for weight loss procedures, since most instances of droopy skin are still considered purely cosmetic.
 In rare cases — such as if you have a history of skin issues or are unable to exercise — insurance may cover the surgery in full.